AndresLDF/ML-Zoomcamp-Capstone1-SkinCancerDetection/README.md

 *  X1.3:
     * Difference with previous version:
-        * A higer imput resolution of 400x400 is tried.
-Square images are feed.
+        * A higher input resolution of 400x400 is tried.
+Square images are fed.
         * The base model is not trained, default weights are used
     * Base Model Trainable: False
     * Inner layer size: 100 neurons
-    * Imput shape: (400, 400, 3)
+    * Input shape: (400, 400, 3)
     * learning_rate=0.01
     * Drop Out: No
     * Image Augmentation: No